 General

 It is anticipated that traffic and parking levels may increase in streets surrounding the zone.
 However, in the interests of road safety, the aim of the project is to remove the most significant volume of vehicle traffic and inconsiderate parking behaviours from the area most heavily used by adult and children pedestrians, i.e., directly outside school gates.
 The intention is that this will make these roads safer for all non-motorised users, encouraging more journeys to be made by alternative means, reducing the effect of vehicle traffic on the wider area.
+The results of the monitoring during the pilot phase have not shown any significant issues in neighbouring streets.

 Please visit the Council’s webpage for information on walking, wheeling and cycling.
 The website includes maps, route planners, cycle training and maintenance, bike rental facilities and much more.